 To get started rucking there are only 5 steps

-- Get a good rucking weight and cinch it tightly into the rucksack
+- Get a good rucking weight and cinch and secure it tightly into your rucksack

 - Get a good pair of rucking shoes or boots to keep your feet dry, and adequately supported

-- Pack the water in a Nalgene or water bladder in your ruck
+- Pack water in a Nalgene or water bladder to carry in your ruck

 - Start walking with good rucking technique